Orencia (abatacept) is a prescription brand-name medication. It’s approved by the Food and Drug Administration (FDA) to treat certain forms of:

 People using Orencia in clinical studies didn’t note hair loss as a side effect.

 In rare cases, hair loss can be a symptom of RA, which Orencia is used to treat.

 Also, other medications that treat some of the same conditions as Orencia may cause hair loss.
 For example, hair loss is a known side effect of Trexall (methotrexate).
-Orencia may be used in combination with methotrexate for certain children with juvenile idiopathic arthritis (JIA).
+Orencia may be used in combination with methotrexate for acute (sudden) graft-versus-host disease prevention, and for polyarticular juvenile idiopathic arthritis (pJIA).

 If you’re concerned about hair loss, talk with your doctor or pharmacist.
 They may be able to see whether other medications you take could be the cause and suggest treatments.

 Does Orencia cause neurological side effects?

 No, people using Orencia in clinical studies didn’t report neurological side effects.

 Neurological side effects affect your brain or nervous system.
 RA, which Orencia is used to treat, can cause neurological symptoms.
 These symptoms include peripheral neuropathy (nerve damage that causes numbness, weakness, and pain in your arms or legs).

 Some medications that treat conditions Orencia is used for can cause neurological side effects.
 For example, methotrexate can cause dizziness, drowsiness, and mood changes.
 Remicade (infliximab) is known to cause seizures in very rare cases.
 Both methotrexate and infliximab are used to treat RA and PsA.
 Methotrexate may be used in combination with Orencia for certain children with pJIA.